FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-with-js.md

 });
 ```

+> Note
+>
+> During the checkout tracking each product has to be tracked separately.
+> Passing an array of entries to the checkout tracking function is currently not supported.

 ### Retrieve product information via FACT-Finder Web Components

 If you can't access the necessary field using your shop-system's API, you can query FACT-Finder for product information.